 It is highly unlikely that any excipient other than starch will contain any measurable amount of gluten.

 When the excipient listed for the product contains the single word “starch,” it can come from any starch source.
-Unlike in the food industry where plain starch must be derived from corn, this does not apply to the pharmaceutical industry.
+In the food industry, plain starch must be derived from corn, but this regulation does not apply to the pharmaceutical industry.

 Using the information provided above, you can make an educated decision to take that product or look for a substitute.
 If you are told by the company that they do use gluten in their product, ask them to disclose what the source of the gluten is.

 If they tell you they use wheat starch, naturally you would avoid using the product.
 If they tell you it is derived from a wheat source, the chances are that they are referring to one of the sugar alcohols, also known as polyols.

 These are highly processed sugars that contain no wheat gluten, and therefore cannot cause a reaction.
 Examples of these sugar alcohols are mannitol, sorbitol, sorbitan, maltitol, xylitol, lactitol, erythritol, and hydrogenated starch hydrolysates.
 Another misrepresented ingredient is wheat maltodextrin, or plain maltodextrin.

 A drug company may tell you that they won’t guarantee their product to be gluten-free due to the potential for cross contact in their manufacturing plant.
 Although this is a possibility, it would be extremely unlikely to occur due to the level of air quality control the manufacturing plants must have in place for the FDA to allow drugs to be manufactured in their facility.

 Benicar, also known as Olmesartan (generic name), can cause celiac-like enteropathies.
 The drug itself contains no gluten, but people can suffer severe gastrointestinal symptoms from taking the drug, so it would be best to avoid this drug.